 We courageously commit to ensuring that gender equality is embodied in everything we do

 EWB believes that gender discrimination is a root cause of global poverty and economic inequality, and the achievement of gender equality is integral to our mission of achieving systemic change and creating a more just society.
-Across the world, women, girls, and gender non-conforming persons, are discriminated against at a systemic and individual level, and encounter greater barriers to leadership, entrepreneurship and citizenship.
+Across the world, women, girls, and gender non-conforming persons are discriminated against at a systemic and individual level and encounter greater barriers to leadership, entrepreneurship and citizenship.
 Therefore, EWB is committed to gender equality in what we do, and how we do it: by facilitating social change through fostering young leaders, investing in socially transformative enterprises, and advocating for policy change.

-EWB seeks to achieve a vision of a more equitable society, inherent to which is the enjoyment of human rights and fundamental freedoms by all persons, regardless of gender identity, sexual orientation, race, class, ethnicity, disability, age or other status.
+EWB seeks to achieve a vision of a more equitable society, inherent to which is the enjoyment of human rights and fundamental freedoms by all persons, regardless of gender identity, sexual orientation, race, class, ethnicity, disability, age or another status.
 Through our ethos of questioning, learning and innovating, we courageously commit to investing in capacities and competencies to ensure that gender equality is embodied in everything we do.